mu-senpai/blog-viewer-next-js/README.md

 bun dev
 ```

-Open [blog-viewer-next-js-six.vercel.app](blog-viewer-next-js-six.vercel.app) with your browser to see the result.
+Open [https://blog-viewer-next-js-six.vercel.app/](https://blog-viewer-next-js-six.vercel.app/) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.